Jesaka/H-T8_Things/Linux_Basics.md

 Bonus task: Make a writeup (A sheet where you explain what you did step by step, so it can be repeated by someone else later)

 Pssst!!!
-This is why hackers actually get paid, nobody cares that you cracked a computer, customers and your boss wants to see how and why!!!
+This is why hackers actually get paid, nobody cares that you cracked a computer, customers and your boss want to see how and why!!!

 # 🌐 Beginner-Friendly Networking Tools for Linux